 The Lion's Den opened in Fall 2010 and is home to primarily first-year students.
-The residence hall is a sustainable design.
+The residence hall is a sustainable design and features several spaces enhanced for community building.
 Residents enjoy a variety of suite-style room options including one-, two-, and three-bed floor plans with four or five people in each spacious suite.
 Amenities consist of fully furnished rooms, loftable extra-long twin beds, community lounges, safety and security features, residential programming, and all utilities, cable TV, and internet included.
 The on-site dining facility accommodates students with flexible meal plans in a setting that is both convenient and comfortable.
 The dining hall is an "all you care to eat" facility with several healthy options.